-Grantees must also undertake one or more activities to affirmatively further fair housing depending upon local conditions and needs to ensure that all citizens in your community are aware that affirmatively furthering fair housing is a priority.
-Provided below is a list of the types of activities that should be undertaken to satisfy the requirement of promoting fair housing and equal opportunity.
+City and County Subrecipients must also undertake one or more activities to affirmatively further fair housing depending upon local conditions and needs to ensure that all citizens in your community are aware that affirmatively furthering fair housing is a priority.

+All subrecipients can utilize the list below to satisfy the requirement of promoting fair housing and equal opportunity.
 Discretion is left at the local level to determine the appropriateness of the activity(ies) that are chosen.